3DPrintings

 Fabrication of patient-specific implants and medical devices.

 Hybrid manufacturing enables the customisation of implants and prosthetics to match individual patients’ anatomies and medical needs.
-3D printing produces customised shapes and structures, while CNC machining finalises the implants’ surface finish and dimensional accuracy.
+It produces customised shapes and structures, while CNC finalises the implants’ surface finish and dimensional accuracy.
 This ensures a precise fit, reduces surgical time, and improves patient outcomes.

 3. Automotive Manufacturing: